LiaForel/liaforel.github.io/_posts/2019-09-16-lia-forel-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Lia Forel, student, fianlly launches the first site"
-date: 2014-04-30
+date: 2019-09-16
 ---
 It is time and long overdue.
 It actually is a lot easier than I thought it was going to be.